maggszy/Fourier-project/README.md

  ## Short description

  This project was created during the Mathematical Packages course by students from Faculty of Pure and Applied Mathematics at the Wroclaw University of Science and Technolody.
- It is used for processing and analysis of the sound.Grapgical User Interface gives all of the funcionalities written in this project.
+ It is used for processing and analysis of the sound.Graphical User Interface gives all of the funcionalities written in this project.

  ### Here are the functionalities:
  * changing frequency,